fionahiklas/local_drone_with_gitea/README.md

 docker build -t forwardproxy:latest .
 ```

-When the docker containers have been brought up you can test the forward proxy
+When the Gitea docker containers (which includes the proxy) have been brought
-using a command like this
+up you can test using a command like this

 ```
 curl -v -x http://localhost:7777 http://gitea:3000